ilyarudyak/cs229-machine-learning/udacity/charityML/notes.md

 #### decision trees
 - plot validation curves for DT: for max_depth and min_samples_split;
 first with accuracy and then with f1; --DONE
-- optimize DT model on 10% subset;
+- optimize DT model on 10% subset; --DONE
-- plot learning curves for DT;
+- plot learning curves for DT; --DONE
-- what should we do with features, data volume?
+- what should we do with features, data volume? train on max data set (and optimized on it also, but we don't do this); no reason to work with features --DONE
 - question: what about balance between recall and precision; can we use F1 score, not F.5?